iptizer/k8s-workshop/docs/setup.md

 🏄  Done! kubectl is now configured to use "minikube" cluster and "default" namespace by default
 ```

+Minikube start will autoselect the best driver, but also accepts the option `--driver=''` to manually select the driver as discusseds in the previous section.

 Minikube also had addons which make additional functionalities easily available.
-Those are not required in the beginning, but at least ingress is required later on.
-You could skip it for now.
+The annons can be installed directly with `minikube start` with adding the addons as an option in a comma separated list like `--addons='ingress,metrics-server'`.
+Or after the cluster start as follows.

 ```sh
 # ingress is required later on